Jiaozi: Cantonese

+Gau gee (crispy gau gee or kau gee) is a Hawaiian derivative of Cantonese origin brought about during the migration of Chinese in the mid-1800s.
+The deep-fried dumplings consist of a seasoned ground pork filling in a thick square wonton wrapper that is typically folded half into rectangles or triangles.
+It is usually accompanied with a condiment of soy sauce mixed with mustard.
+They are mistakenly called fried wontons in error because the pre-packaged store-bought wrappers are labeled as "wonton wrappers".

-Guotie
+Guotie (potstickers)

-Guotie (鍋貼 (guōtiē, pot stick)) are a northern Chinese style dumpling popular as a street food, appetizer, or side order in Chinese cuisine.
-Guotie differs from pan fried dumplings, or jianjiao, in that the shape of guotie is usually elongated and the two ends are often left open.
-Guotie is sometimes served on a dim sum menu, but may be offered independently.
-The filling for both guotie and jianjiao usually contains pork (sometimes chicken, or beef in Muslim areas), cabbage (or Chinese cabbage and sometimes spinach), scallions (spring or green onions), ginger, Chinese rice wine or cooking wine, and sesame seed oil.
-In southern China, the term "guotie" is often used as a synonym for the typical jianjiao rather than referring to a particular variety of it.
+Guotie (鍋貼 (guōtiē, pot stick)) are a type of northern Chinese dumpling which are popular as a street food, appetizer, or side order.
+Guotie differ from pan-fried jiaozi, or jianjiao, in that the shape of guotie is usually elongated.
+In North China, the two ends of the guotie are often left open.
+Guotie are sometimes served on a dim sum menu, but may be offered independently.
+The filling for both guotie and jiaozi usually contains pork (sometimes chicken, or beef in Muslim areas), cabbage (or Chinese cabbage and sometimes spinach), scallions (spring or green onions), ginger, Chinese rice wine or cooking wine, and sesame seed oil.
+In northern China, the guotie is considered a separate type of dumpling from the jiaozi.
+In southern China, the term "guotie" is often used as a synonym for the pan-fried jiaozi or jianjiao.
+In Shanghai guotie refers to a type of dumping, containing only meat, that looks similar to jiaozi but is specifically prepared to be pan fried only and never cooked any other way.
+In the Western world, jianjiao are often referred to as potstickers because the term was introduced to the West by Buwei Yang Chao's book How to Cook and Eat in Chinese (1949 revised enlarged edition), who hailed from southern China.